bfeif/personal-website/content/posts/geographical-indexing-explained.md

     </figcaption>
 </figure>

-Using such a projection significantly reduces variation between cell sizes because, as you move away from the equator, the distance between two longitude lines increases sinusoidally.
+Using such a projection significantly reduces variation between cell sizes because, as you move away from the equator, the distance between two longitude lines increases sinusoidally \[5\].

 #### Getting Started with S2